openssl/technical-policies/README.md

 The voting records
 ------------------

-Each formal vote of the OpenSSL Technical Comittee (OTC) is in the [votes](./votes) subdirectory in a separate file.
+Each formal vote of the OTC is stored in the [votes](./votes) subdirectory in a separate file.

 The voting records are named `yyyymmdd-vote-name.txt` where the `yyyymmdd` is the date when the vote was proposed and the `vote-name` is a short memorable